GalacticOrgOfDev/polisim/documentation/EXHAUSTIVE_INSTRUCTION_MANUAL.md

 ### Subsection 1.1

-Use this structure: Headings â†’ Subheadings â†’ Content
+Use this structure: Headings → Subheadings → Content

 - Use bullet points for lists
 - Use numbered lists for procedures